venveo/craft-documentsearch/README.md

 To install on RedHat or CentOS, the precompiled binaries can be procured from yum:

 `yum install poppler-utils`
-## Document Search Overview

-This plugin allows users to automatically extract keywords from document assets and add them to Craft's search index.

 **Note:**
 If you're looking for a full-text document search solution, this isn't it.
 The purpose of this plugin is to boil down large documents to consumable sizes for a PHP-based web server.